-Tip: Molecular Devices recommends that you review the documentation before installing or using the ImageXpress Pico system or the CellReporterXpress software.
+Tip: We recommend that you review the documentation before installing or using the ImageXpress Pico system or the CellReporterXpress software.

 About This Guide

 This guide is intended for the scientist using the ImageXpress Pico system.
 It describes the basic functionality and use of the instrument, which is controlled using the CellReporterXpress software.